-- Blood sugar checks: Your child's blood sugar level may be checked many times each day.
+- Blood glucose test: Your child's blood sugar level will be checked many times each day.
 This is usually done before meals and at bedtime.
 His blood is tested in a glucose monitor.

 - Random blood glucose test: This test may be done any time of the day.
 A blood sample will be tested for the amount of sugar it contains.

 - A1c test: This blood test shows the average amount of sugar in your child's blood over the past 2 to 3 months.
 The A1c test shows if his diabetes is well controlled.

 - Urine test: A sample of your child's urine is tested for the amount of ketones (wastes) and sugar it contains.
 This test tells caregivers how well your child's blood sugar level is being controlled and if he needs more tests.

 © 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.